dad98253/HtmlHelpWorkshopHelper/README.md

 All you need to do now is fire up SeaMonkey on each of your template htm files to compose your actual help topics!

 Note: If the string "xtitlex" is found anywhere in your baseline htm template file, it will be replaced with the title from the outline file in the generated template.

+Important: The program can handle going down multiple indentation levels in a single jump.
+However, it expects to only increase indent one level at a time.